-Fondly known as the Peanut Capital of the world, Dothan is slowly becoming one of Alabama's most visited cities, with close to 280 million dollars flowing into the city's economy through tourism alone.
+Fondly known as the Peanut Capital of the World, Dothan is slowly becoming one of Alabama's most visited cities.

-It draws a lot of tourists from busy cities because of how peaceful and quiet Dothan is.
+Its tiny population adds to its charm; the city draws many tourists from busy cities because of how peaceful and quiet it is.

-But don't be fooled by the town's simple facade.
-It is a fun-filled place with lots to do!
+But don't be fooled by the city's simple facade—it's a fun-filled place with lots to do.

-From beautiful parks to fascinating museums, Dothan is sure to keep you occupied.
+Home to beautiful parks and fascinating museums, Dothan is sure to keep you occupied.

-It has everything from Golf Courses to bumper cars and other exciting sports that are sure to keep you entertained.
+It has everything from golf courses to bumper cars and other exciting sports that will keep you entertained.

 There is also a NASCAR game and a couple of batting cages.

-There are two miniature golf courses with eighteen holes each, where you can enjoy yourself with your family, especially if you have kids.
+There are two miniature golf courses with 18 holes each, where you can enjoy yourself with your family, especially if you have kids.

-If you get tired, you can always snack on some pizza, Dippin Dots, or even a hotdog, as they have a renowned snack bar.
+If you get tired, you can always snack on some pizza, Dippin' Dots, or a hotdog, as they have a renowned snack bar.

-You may also explore the birding paths to see some of the area's resident songbirds.
+You may also explore the birdwatching paths to see some of the area's resident songbirds.

-Set your sights on types that frequent the garden, like the Ruby-throated Hummingbird, Carolina Chickadee, Eastern Screech Owl, among many others, whether you're a skilled bird watcher or a newbie.
+Set your sights on types that frequent the garden, like the Ruby-throated hummingbird, Carolina chickadee, and eastern screech owl, among many others.

-The beautiful garden began in the year 1997 with cultivation of roses.
+The beautiful botanical gardens began in 1997 with the cultivation of roses.

-There are fifteen specialty gardens dedicated to roses, azaleas, and a variety of other flora.
+There are 15 specialty gardens dedicated to roses, azaleas, and other flora.

-The Southern Heirloom Garden, which was established to preserve plants from histories, such as Larkspur, Confederate jasmine, and more, will delight tourists curious about Southern history and tradition.
+The Southern Heirloom Garden, home to plants like larkspur and confederate jasmine, will delight tourists curious about Southern history and tradition.

-The gardens' low-cost entrance and dedicated picnicking space make this an excellent alternative for a minimal, low-cost trip.
+Dothan Area Botanical Gardens' low-cost entrance and dedicated picnicking space make it an excellent alternative for a minimal, low-cost trip.